 Despite these challenges, there is a way forward for better future in Arunachal Pradesh.
-This road-map could based on six pillars.
+This road-map could be based on six pillars.

 First, bad governance is not due to the lack of funds.
-In comparison to other states in India, Arunachal Pradesh's per capita income is favourable (See Annexure I).
+In comparison to other states in India, Arunachal Pradesh's per capita income is favourable.
 However, for long term prosperity and self reliance, Arunachal Pradesh needs to harness its own resources.
-There are three ways of doing this:-
+There are four ways of doing this:-

 - i.
 Utilise its large forest cover, incidentally the highest in India.
 Out of 83, 743 square kms, nearly 68, 847 square kms (82.
 21 per cent) of the state is under forest cover.
-46 Certain scenic spots, besides Tawang, like Ziro, Mechuka, Tuting, Along, Dibang, etc. should be made tourist friendly and easily reachable. - ii.
-Curtail local corruption which is massive47 by vigilant central oversight.
-The Arunachal Pradesh Prevention of Corruption (Amendment) Act, 1989 is a good mechanism to prevent illegal activities.48 In 2010, the former Arunachal Pradesh chief minister, Gegong Apang was arrested following a Public Interest Litigation (PIL) on his alleged involvement in a Rs 1,000 crore Public Distribution System (PDS) scam. - iii.
-The Right to Information (RTI) Act of 2005 is an excellent way to stay informed on development schemes, the allocation of funds, and their implementation process.
-Arunachal Pradesh has one of the highest number of RTI applications.
-It is also a sound mechanism to curtail corruption. - iv.
-Generate resources from local handicrafts and industry.
+Certain scenic spots, besides Tawang, like Ziro, Mechuka, Tuting, Along, Dibang, etc. should be made tourist friendly and easily reachable. - ii.
+Curtail local corruption which is massive by vigilant central oversight.
+The Arunachal Pradesh Prevention of Corruption (Amendment) Act, 1989 is a good mechanism to prevent illegal activities.
+In 2010, the former Arunachal Pradesh